aptible/terraform-provider-aptible/docs/resources/endpoint.md

 ## Argument Reference

-- `env_id` - The ID of the environment you would like to deploy your App in.
+- `env_id` - The ID of the environment you would like to deploy your Endpoint in.
 See main provider documentation for more on how to determine what you should use for `env_id`.
 - `container_port` - (Optional, Apps only) The port on the container which the Endpoint should forward traffic to.